 Some patients undergo surgery to correct trigger finger.
 The is purely elective since the condition is not considered dangerous.
 The operation opens the tendon sheath, the tunnel that the tendon slides through, to move easier.
 It is usually done on an outpatient basis.

 An instrument based soft tissue therapy may also be used to help reduce tension in the muscles around the area.
 Chiropractors typically use a whole-body approach to help the patient achieve relief and healing.
 They recognize that most conditions are not limited to only what appears to be the affected area so they will employ techniques that treat the associated regions of the body as well, which, provides the patient with more reliable relief without the use of invasive procedures.
 Chiropractic is a practical, natural way to treat trigger finger.

 The information herein on "Trigger Finger Strain/Injury!
-Chiropractic Care Can Help!" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+Chiropractic Care Can Help!" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.